 Anaphylaxis is potentially life threatening

 An anaphylactic reaction, or anaphylaxis, is an extreme allergic reaction that can be life threatening without prompt medical treatment.
-A life-saving injection of adrenaline, administered through an auto-injector, is required to treat anaphylaxis to prevent permanent injury or death.
+A life-saving injection of adrenaline, administered through an auto-injector (also known as an epi-pen), is required to treat anaphylaxis to prevent permanent injury or death.

 The onset of symptoms can occur immediately (within two minutes to two hours) or steadily get worse over time.

 - difficulty talking

 - dizziness or collapsing